You must have heard of Wi-Fi 7 — the standard that comes after Wi-Fi 6E. There has been a lot of buzz about it since the end of 2021.

 Wired connection is (generally) Full-Duplex: Data travel both ways simultaneously.
 That’s similar to a phone call in voice communication.

 You’ll find more information below, but to cut to the chase, it’ll be another year or so before you can purchase a Wi-Fi 7 router, and it might be even longer until you can get your device to support it.
 Think 2023.

 In the meantime, and even when Wi-Fi 7 is officially available, your existing equipment of current standards will remain relevant.

 Dong’s note: I first published this post on November 19, 2021, and last updated it on April 8, 2022, with up-to-date information on the new Wi-Fi standard.

 What is Wi-Fi 7

-Technically, Wi-Fi 7 is the friendly name of the 802.11be standard, just like Wi-Fi 6 to 802.11ax, or Wi-Fi 5 to 802.11ac, and so on.
-It’s much easier to remember that 7 comes after and is “better” than 6.
+Technically, Wi-Fi 7 is the friendly name of the 802.11be standard, just like Wi-Fi 6 to 802.11ax, Wi-Fi 5 to 802.11ac, etc. It’s much easier to remember that 7 comes after and is “more” than 6.

 In many ways, Wi-Fi 7 is the combo of Wi-Fi 6 and Wi-Fi 6E.
-It uses all three bands, including 2.4GHz, 5GHz, and 6GHz.
+It also uses all three bands, including 2.4GHz, 5GHz, and 6GHz.

 1. The all-new 320MHz channel width

 The first is the new and much wider channel width, up to 320MHz or double that of Wi-Fi 6/E.